- The Ministry

 The breadth of the Organization’s activities is constantly expanding to confront new challenges (e.g., spread of the Ebola virus).
 So that the UN can be made more effective and can more accurately reflect the current politico-economic reality, Security Council reform, which Greece supports, has been under discussion in the General Assembly since 2004.

-This year’s 69th UN General Assembly is being carried out in the midst of international challenges that are testing the endurance of the international system.
+This year’s 74th UN General Assembly is being carried out against a background of numerous challenges (such as unprecedented migratory flows and fight against terrorism) that are testing the endurance of the international system.
 Greece believes that the UN can and must play a leading role in overcoming the current global instability.

 Greece is among the 51 founding members of the United Nations.
 Greece remains dedicated to the pan-human ideals of the UN, participates actively in the proceedings of the UN and ardently supports the Organization as the repository of the international legal order.
 The principal points of reference for Greece’s presence at the UN can be summarized as follows: promotion of democratic principles of governance, peaceful resolution of disputes, strict compliance with the rules of international law, and full respect for human rights.